 I was Ops 1, the senior officer on operational duty, working in the control room.
 We had a serious incident and I’d informed the on-call super, as I was required to do, for him to take over.
 It was night time, in the wee smalls, and I expected the chap to go to a police station and do his job.

 He was having none of it.
 He told me that I should put an officer at risk.
 That’s not an unlawful order as many officers have been put at risk over the years deliberately.
 It’s part of the job.
 But in this case the super should have, according to force orders, contacted a specially trained adviser for the type of operation in question.
-I knew he hadn’t so just told him that I would not accept the order until he had liaised with the adviser.
+I knew he hadn’t, so I told him that I would not accept the order until he had liaised with the adviser.

 I was threatened with dismissal.
 I could never deal with threats and as I had an incident to deal with I hung up.
 About 30 minutes later I got a call from the adviser – not even the super – to go ahead with the plan that I’d suggested to him.
 I still expected aggro.